binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/back/additional-resources.md

 Moving to github
 [https://github.com/skysploit/simple-ducky](https://github.com/skysploit/simple-ducky)

-Social Engineering Toolit website under Teensy USB HID Attack Vector has good information on using this device as a penetration testing tool
+**Social Engineering Toolkit** website, under Teensy USB HID Attack Vector has good information on using this device as a penetration testing tool
 [http://www.social-engineer.org/framework/se-tools/computer-based/social-engineer-toolkit-set/](http://www.social-engineer.org/framework/se-tools/computer-based/social-engineer-toolkit-set/)

 The following books have been influential for me and the content from the People chapter should reflect that.
 They are very insightful and well worth the investment.